tipoqueno/UI-Design/README.md

 #### Research

+- [Complete Beginner’s Guide to UX Research](http://www.uxbooth.com/articles/complete-beginners-guide-to-design-research/) - Readers will get a head start on how to use these design research techniques in their work, and improve experiences for all users.

 ### Communities

 - [Information Architecture Institute](https://www.iainstitute.org/) - A nonprofit organization of volunteers with a singular focus: to make the world's information clearer and easier to use by improving how people learn, practice and teach Information Architecture (IA).